Decorating for the holidays should be fun – especially when you add in the excitement of your expectation of a new little one.

 This chemical is a linked to nervous system disorders, liver and kidney diseases, and lung effects.
 Other types of plastic ornaments may contain phthalates, lead or other chemicals.
 Try to buy safe metal ornaments, real wood, ceramic, or make your own!

-Almost everyone loves glittery decorations during the holidays…but everyone knows that glitter gets everywhere!
-It sticks to your body and finger, showers the floor and windowsills.
+Glittery ornaments, cards, and decorations are a staple of the holidays.
+And everyone knows that glitter gets everywhere.
+It sticks to you, your kids, your pets… not to mention the floor and windowsills.

 If you read the material data form for glitter it does state “avoid contact with hands and mouth, use safety glasses, dust mask, and protective clothing as needed.”
 Since glitter manages to spread everywhere, try to keep it out of the house in the first place.